3dfx: Acquisition of STB

-3dfx announced in January 1999 that their Banshee cards had sold about one million units.
+3dfx announced in January 1999 that its Banshee cards had sold about one million units.
 While Nvidia had yet to launch a product in the add-in board market that sold as well as 3dfx's Voodoo line, the company was gaining steady ground in the OEM market.
 The Nvidia RIVA TNT was a similar, highly integrated product that had two major advantages in greater 3D speed and 32-bit 3D color support.
 3dfx, by contrast, had very limited OEM sales, as the Banshee was adopted only in small numbers by OEMs.

 3dfx executed a major strategy change just prior to the launch of Voodoo3 by purchasing STB Systems for US$141 million on December 14, 1998.
 STB Systems was one of the larger graphics card manufacturers at the time; the intent was for 3dfx to start manufacturing, marketing, and selling its own graphics cards, rather than functioning only as an OEM supplier.
 Purchase of STB was intended to give 3dfx access to that company's considerable OEM resources and sales channels, but the intended benefits of the acquisition never materialized.
 The two corporations were vastly different entities, with different cultures and structures, and they never integrated smoothly.

 STB prior to the 3dfx acquisition also approached Nvidia as a potential partner to acquire the company.
 At the time, STB was Nvidia's largest customer and was only minimally engaged with 3dfx.
 3dfx management mistakenly believed that acquiring STB would ensure OEM design wins with their products and that product limitations would be overcome with STB's knowledge in supporting the OEM sales/design win cycles.
 Nvidia decided not to acquire STB and to continue to support many brands of graphics board manufacturers.
 After STB was acquired by 3dfx, Nvidia focused on being a virtual graphics card manufacturer for the OEMs and strengthened its position in selling finished reference designs ready for market to the OEMs.
 STB's manufacturing facility in Juarez, Mexico was not able to compete from either a cost or quality point of view when compared to the burgeoning original design manufacturers (ODMs) and Contract electronic manufacturers (CEMs) that were delivering solutions in Asia for Nvidia.
 Prior to the STB merger finalizing, some of 3dfx's OEMs warned the company that any product from Juarez will not be deemed fit to ship with their systems, however 3dfx management believed these problems could be addressed over time.
 Those customers generally became Nvidia customers and no longer chose to ship 3dfx products.